jfayerz/getPodcasts/readme.rst

 	- Ability for script to check the mp3 url against the dictionary to determine if the episode has already been downloaded
 	- Interactive CLI option to add new podcast info
 	- Other items as they present themselves
+	- standardize way to get episode number from non-standard location **\*Done\***
+	- option to present a list of the most recent n episodes and select for download